eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 ## Intersection types

-A expression is assignable to an *intersection type*, written `X&Y`, if it is assignable to *both* `X` and `Y`.
+An expression is assignable to an *intersection type*, written `X&Y`, if it is assignable to *both* `X` and `Y`.
 For example, since `Empty` is is a subtype of `Iterable<Bottom>` and of `Sized`, it's also a subtype of the intersection `Iterable<Bottom>&Sized`.
 The supertypes of an intersection type include all